SAMANA-JABAR/SAMANA-USER/README.md

 |--|--|--|--|
 |![](assets/detail-news.jpg?raw=true)|![](assets/history.jpg?raw=true)|![](assets/input-data.jpg?raw=true)|![](assets/input-data-next.jpg?raw=true)|

+## Layers

+- **Domain** - Contains the business logic of the application.
+It is the individual and innermost module.
+It’s a complete java module.
+- **Data** It includes the domain layer.
+It would implement the interface exposed by domain layer and dispenses data to app
+- **Presentation** - A layer that interacts with the UI, mainly Android Stuff like Activities, Fragments, ViewModel, etc. It would include both domain and data layers.

 ## Tech Stack

+- [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) - Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
+An important goal of clean architecture is to provide developers with a way to organize code in such a way that it encapsulates the business logic but keeps it separate from the delivery mechanism.
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - Is light wight threads for asynchronous programming
 - [Flow](https://developer.android.com/kotlin/flow) Handle the stream of data asynchronously that executes sequentially.